Introduction

 Staying active is one of the best gifts you can give your knees.
 Engaging in low-impact exercises like swimming or cycling not only strengthens the muscles around your knee but also enhances flexibility.
 Aim for about 150 minutes of moderate exercise each week.
 It’s not just about fitness; it’s about nurturing your joints and keeping them functioning optimally.

-Maintaining a healthy weight is another key factor.
+Maintaining a is another key factor.
 Carrying excess weight puts extra stress on your joints, increasing the risk of injury and stiffness.
 Even a modest reduction in body weight can alleviate discomfort and improve symptoms for those with joint issues.
 It’s about finding balance and caring for yourself.

 Lastly, always listen to your body.
 If you notice any signs of pain or discomfort, don’t hesitate to seek medical advice.
 Addressing potential issues early can lead to better outcomes and a smoother path to recovery.